IR4N14N/Instagram-Recon/README.md

 # Instagram-Recon
+This is an OSINT Tool on Instagram.
-This tool is used to get the public accounts as well as Private accounts like their username, userid, Full_Name, followers and following count etc. that can be used to recon the user on Instagram
+It can be used to get the data of public accounts as well as Private accounts like their Username, User-id, Full-Name, Followers and Following count, Profile-pic-HD etc. that can be used to recon the user on Instagram.